exercism/java/concepts/exceptions/introduction.md

 ## Throwing exceptions

-A method in Java can throw an exception by using the `throw` keyword.
+A method in Java can throw an exception by using the `throw` statement.

 ### Throwing a checked exception